Houston Lawyers for Non-Competition Agreement Disputes

 When a former employee breaks a covenant not to compete, the former employer’s business can be a great financial risk if the employee takes his or her knowledge and training and goes into direct competition.
 The most common (and most effective) remedy for a company is to go to court to seek an immediate court order stopping the employee from competing – or using confidential information.
 This is known as a temporary restraining order or “TRO” and is obtained from a judge as soon as a breach of contract lawsuit is filed.

-If you are involved in a lawsuit involving a non-competition agreement or a contract with a covenant not to compete, contact the Houston business litigation lawyers at Michael P. Fleming & Associates, P.C. by phone at (713) 221-6800 or filling out our contact form today.
+If you are involved in a lawsuit involving a non-competition agreement or a contract with a covenant not to compete, contact the Houston injury lawyers at Michael P. Fleming & Associates, P.C. by phone at (713) 221-6800 or filling out our contact form today.